-- In-house recreational activities: During in-house activities, student volunteers help clients cook, bake, play video games, trivia games, cards, and more.
+- In-house recreational activities: During in-house activities, student volunteers help clients cook, bake and play video games, trivia games, cards, and more.
 We do what you like to do, so let us know ahead of time and we can prepare.

-- Sport outings such as Detroit Tigers baseball games or University of Michigan games.
+- Sporting events such as Detroit Tigers baseball games or University of Michigan games.

 - Dinner Club: Exploring a new local restaurant each week.

-- Clients and caregivers are encouraged to attend the weekly Dinner Club with UMAP staff (at the clients’ expense) at local restaurants.
+- Clients and caregivers are encouraged to attend the weekly Dinner Club with UMAP staff at local restaurants.
 Prior to the evening, clients review the menu, discuss possible dinner choices, and conduct practice sessions for ordering.

-- Dinner Club helps clients to communicate with others with aphasia, caregivers, and the waitstaff at the restaurant, and use strategies many have been practicing in their therapy sessions.
+- Dinner Club helps clients to communicate with others with aphasia, caregivers, and the waitstaff at the restaurant.
+It also allows them to use strategies they have been practicing in their therapy sessions.
 Many are empowered by the opportunity.

-In addition to the in-house activities and Dinner Club, depending on the time of year clients and caregivers can also explore Ann Arbor, nearby Detroit or Lansing (each about 45 minutes by car) or a little further afield to beautiful places like the Lake Michigan shoreline or Traverse City.
+In addition to the in-house activities and Dinner Club, clients and caregivers can also explore Ann Arbor, nearby Detroit or Lansing (each is about 45 minutes by car) or a little further afield to beautiful places like the Lake Michigan shoreline or Traverse City.

 Weekly Caregiver Education